peterdieleman/papermod/content/posts/software/best_way_slowing_down_development.md

 Assign additional costs/consequences for generating a "bug" type ticket, such users/testers will just have to write them down in the comment section.
 This essentially makes them undiscoverable.
 Having to write them down in a comment also ensures no template (Steps to Reproduce) can be specified.
 If you happen to remember about this bug, you'll have , and just.
 Months later someone will find the comment written on the ticket and spend another 30 minutes to see if it was fixed or not.
 If

-## Task distribution
+## Tasks

 Distribute tasks by topic rather than by technology.
 Enforce everyone to work a full stack developer rather than pick up tasks that play into their strength.
 This has the added benefit of minimizing communication between your team-members, decreasing any chances of them developing a common understanding of the solution and goals.
+Make sure to extend task definition whenever it is nearly finished.

 ## Microservices